djalbat/easy/README.md

 The development server will reload the page whenever you make changes.

 One last thing to bear in mind is that this package is included by way of a relative rather than a package import.
-If you are importingit into your own application, however, you should use the standard package import.
+If you are importing it into your own application, however, you should use the standard package import.

 ## Usage